advanced-cropper/vue-advanced-cropper/example/docs/introduction/migration.md

 3. The default `size-restrictions-algorithm` is changed: `minWidth`, `minHeight`, `maxWidth` and `maxHeight` set the limitations in the pixels now (before they set limitations in the percents).

+4. The default settings of `resizeImage` is changed.
+Now `adjustStencil` is enabled by default.

 ## Changed props

 1. Replaced `wheelResize`, `touchResize`, `touchMove`, `mouseMove` props by [`resizeImage`](/components/cropper.html#resizeimage) and [`moveImage`](/components/cropper.html#moveImage) props.